 We have shown here that the L-NLIF model, which couples a filtering stage to a biophysically plausible and flexible model of neuronal spiking, can be efficiently estimated from extracellular physiological data.
 In particular, we proved that the likelihood surface for this model has no local peaks, ensuring the essential uniqueness of the maximum likelihood and maximum a posteriori estimators in some generality.
 This result leads directly to reliable algorithms for computing these estimators, which are known by general likelihood theory to be statistically consistent and efficient.
-Finally, we showed that the model lends itself directly to analysis via tools from the modern theory of point processes, such as time-rescaling tests for model validation.
-As such, we believe the L-NLIF model could become a fundamental tool in the analysis of neural data, a kind of canonical "encoding model."
+Finally, we showed that the model lends itself directly to analysis using tools from the modern theory of point processes, such as time-rescaling tests for model validation.
+As such, we believe the L-NLIF model could become a fundamental tool in the analysis of neural data-a kind of canonical encoding model.

-Our primary goal was an elaboration of the LNP model to include spikehistory (e.g. refractory) effects.
-As detailed in (Simoncelli et al., 2004), the basic LNP model provides a powerful framework for analyzing neural encoding of high-dimensional signals; however, it is well-known that the Poisson spiking model is inadequate to capture the fine temporal properties of real spike trains.
-Previous attempts to address this shortcoming have fallen into two classes: "multiplicative" models (Snyder and Miller, 1991; Miller and Mark, 1992; Iyengar and Liao, 1997; Berry and Meister, 1998; Brown et al., 2002; Paninski, 2003), of the basic form or burst effects - and "additive" models like
+Our primary goal was an elaboration of the LNP model to include spike history (e.g., refractory) effects.
+As detailed in Simoncelli et al. (in press), the basic LNP model provides a powerful framework for analyzing neural encoding of high-dimensional signals; however, it is well known that the Poisson spiking model is inadequate to capture the fine temporal properties of real spike trains.
+Previous attempts to address this shortcoming have fallen into two classes: multiplicative models (Snyder & Miller, 1991; Miller & Mark, 1992; Iyengar & Liao, 1997; Berry & Meister, 1998; Brown et al., 2002; Paninski, 2003), of the basic form p(spike(t) | stimulus, spike history) = F(stimulus)H(history)

-$p(\text{spike}(t) \mid \text{stimulus}, \text{spike history}) = F(\text{stimulus})H(\text{history})$

-- in which H encodes purely spike-history dependent terms like refractory
+-in which H encodes purely spike-history-dependent terms like refractory or burst effects-and additive models like p(spike(t) | stimulus, history) = F(stimulus + H(history)),

-$p(\text{spike}(t) \mid \text{stimulus, history}) = F(\text{stimulus} + H(\text{history})),$

-(Brillinger, 1992; Joeken et al., 1997; Keat et al., 2001; Truccolo et al., 2003), in which the spike history is basically treated as a kind of additional input signal; the L-NLIF model is of the latter form, with the post-spike current hinjected directly into expression (1) with the filtered input $\vec{k} \cdot \vec{x}(t)$.
-It is worth noting that one popular form of the multiplicative history-dependence functional $H(\cdot)$ above, the "inverse-Gaussian" density model (Seshardri, 1993; Iyengar and Liao, 1997; Brown et al., 2002), arises as the first-passage time density for the Wiener process, effectively the time of the first spike in the L-NLIF model given constant input at no leak (g = 0); see (Stevens and Zador, 1996; Plesser and Gerstner, 2000) for further such multiplicative-type approximations.
-It seems that the treatment of history effects as simply another form of "stimulus" might make the additive class slightly easier to estimate (this was certainly the case here, for example); however, any such statement remains to be verified via systematic comparison of the accuracy of these two classes of models, given real data.
+(Brillinger, 1992; Joeken, Schwegler, & Richter, 1997; Keat et al., 2001; Truccolo, Eden, Fellows, Donoghue, & Brown, 2003), in which the spike history is basically treated as a kind of additional input signal; the L-NLIF model is of the latter form, with the postspike current h injected directly into expression 2.1 with the filtered input $\vec{k} \cdot \vec{x}(t)$.
+It is worth noting that one popular form of the multiplicative history-dependence functional $H(\cdot)$ above, the "inversegaussian" density model (Seshardri, 1993; Iyengar & Liao, 1997; Brown et al., 2002), arises as the first-passage time density for the Wiener process, effectively the time of the first spike in the L-NLIF model given constant input at no leak (g = 0) (see Stevens & Zador, 1996, and Plesser & Gerstner, 2000, for further such multiplicative-type approximations).
+It seems that the treatment of history effects as simply another form of stimulus might make the additive class slightly easier to estimate (this was certainly the case here, for example); however, any such statement remains to be verified by systematic comparison of the accuracy of these two classes of models, given real data.

-We based our model on the LIF cell in an attempt to simultaneously maximize two competing objectives: flexibility (explanatory power) and tractability (in particular, ease of estimation, as represented by Theorem 1).
-We attempted to make the model as general as possible without violating the conditions necessary to ensure the validity of this theorem: thus, we included the h current and the various extensions described in section 6 but did not, for example, attempt to model postsynaptic conductances directly, or permit any nonlinearity in the subthreshold dynamics (Brunel and Latham, 2003), or allow any rate-dependent modulations of the membrane conductance g (Stevens and Zador, 1998; Gerstner and Kistler, 2002); it is unclear at present whether Theorem 1 can be extended to these cases.
+We based our model on the LIF cell in an attempt to simultaneously maximize two competing objectives: flexibility (explanatory power) and tractability (in particular, ease of estimation, as represented by theorem 1).
+We attempted to make the model as general as possible without violating the conditions necessary to ensure the validity of this theorem.
+Thus, we included the h current and the various extensions described in section 6 but did not, for example, attempt to model postsynaptic conductances directly, or permit any nonlinearity in the subthreshold dynamics (Brunel & Latham, 2003), or allow any rate-dependent modulations of the membrane conductance g (Stevens & Zador, 1998; Gerstner & Kistler, 2002); it is unclear at present whether theorem 1 can be extended to these cases.